sleeve/ios-empty-application-xcode-template/README.md

 ```
 ~/Library/Developer/Xcode/Templates/Application/
 ```
 If you just place it in the root `Templates` directory the template will appear at the bottom of the Xcode project creation screen.
-If you stick it in an `Application` directory though it will appear in the same section as all the other project templates.
+If you create an `Application` subdirectory though and then stick it in there it will appear in the same `Application` section as all the other project templates.